 The WeDoWo module comprises two Wollaston prisms with a different linear polarization angle orientation.
-In an ideal case, the Wollaston prism splits incoming unpolarized light into identical fractions, i.e., intensities in the ordinary and extraordinary axes are equal to I/2, where I represents the total intensity of the incident light (Helhel et al. 2022; Patat & Romaniello 2004).
-But in the case of nonideal Wollaston prisms, we need to introduce the parameter-t or the transmission parameter (Helhel et al. 2022; Patat & Romaniello 2004).
-Equation 13 gives the intensity of each polarized field.
+In an ideal case, the Wollaston prism splits incoming unpolarized light into identical fractions, i.e., intensity in ordinary and extraordinary axis are equal to I/2 where I represents the total intensity of the incident light (Helhel et al. 2022; Patat & Romaniello 2004).
+But in the case of nonideal Wollaston prims, we need to introduce the parameter-t or the transmission parameter (Helhel et al. 2022; Patat & Romaniello 2004).
+The equation 13 gives the intensity of each polarized field.